 • Any other information that can help the concept character design

-Initially these inputs will be on a higher level.
-Concept designers use those and draw two or three variations of the same character, purely to start conversation.
+Initially, these inputs will be on a higher level.
+Concept designers use those and draw two or three variations of the same character, purely to start the conversation.

 As the developers see those concept sketches, they compare it with the vision they had originally, provide additional inputs.
 Other team members join to add more details, new aspects and slowly the character gets the shape!

-There are number of tools available for concept character design; but the most popular ones are simple pencil and a paper or a whiteboard.
+There are a number of tools available for concept character design, but the most popular ones are simple pencil and a paper or a whiteboard.
 There are electronic tools available which can be used in a computer, or a tablet, mobile phone etc.

 A good software tool for concept character design will have the minimum distractions.
 For example, a simple pencil tool will be good enough at this stage, while later designs may require different colors, layers etc.